 The function of the wrist is important for many activities of daily living.
 A badly deformed, or mal-united, fracture of the wrist will result not just in a reduction in the ability to bend and extend the wrist, but also affect the rotation of the entire forearm.
 Hence it is important to ensure that the wrist fracture heals in a good position.

 Surgery is frequently required in the treatment of a wrist fracture.
 It usually involves using metal plates and screws to hold and stabilize the fracture.
 The implants are usually made of titanium and there is no need to remove the implants in future after the fracture has healed.
-The surgery will typically take 1 to 2 hours and is usually performed under a general anaesthesia.
+The wrist fracture surgery will typically take 1 to 2 hours and is usually performed under a general anaesthesia.